 Our demonstration gardens reduce reliance on chemical pesticides and fertilizers while increasing agricultural productivity and providing better nutrition.
-This project will help children in six Cameroon schools design, plant and maintain a demonstration garden.
+This project will help children in Cameroon schools design, plant and maintain demonstration garden.
 Their new knowledge, tools and skills will help the whole community eat more nutritiously with less work for years to come.
 Surplus produce can be sold to generate extra income.

 What is the issue, problem, or challenge?

 More than half of Cameroon school children are deficient in multiple nutrients, including those necessary for effective learning.
 Most help on the family farm, where the long hours and hard work diminish the quality of life for parents and children alike and keep some of the children from receiving a full education.
 Overuse or misuse of pesticides degrades both human health and the environment.
 Many youth abandon agriculture for a life of unemployment in crime-ridden city slums.